olivierfriard/BORIS/README.rst

 BORIS is an easy-to-use event logging software for video/audio coding or live observations.

-BORIS is a free and open-source software available for GNU/Linux, Windows and MacOS.
+BORIS is a free and open-source software available for GNU/Linux and Windows.

 It provides also some analysis tools like time budget.